NextrixVFX/IoT-Scanner/README.md

 - saves any ip's found paired with a port to a text file

 # How to use
+- Set your timeout, threads, and ip's to generate in the IoTScanner params. (line 43)
-- Run '''pip install -r requirements.txt'''
+- Run "pip install -r requirements.txt"
-- Then run '''python main.py'''
+- Run "python main.py"